Advancing Distributed AC Optimal Power Flow for Integrated Transmission-Distribution Systems: Distributed Optimization Framework

 \subsection{Numerical Implementation}

 Some modifications are introduced to improve computation complexity.
-One is the conic relaxation of distribution subproblems in the \acrshort{bfm}.
+One is the conic relaxation of distribution subproblems in the \acrshort{bfm}, as discussed above.
 Another is the second-order correction to compensate for the error in the linearization of the active constraints~\eqref{eq::active} in the coupled \acrshort{qp} step~\ref{alg::aladin::s4}.